nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 specification (methods and annotations).
 In order to do so, you would normally declare the REST specification on an interface and package this interface with all the relevant DTO classes as a separate module.
-The REST controllers would then just implement the interface in order to provide the service sind.
+The REST controllers would then just implement the interface in order to provide the service.
 The client would then use Feign to communicate with the server using the interface.

 ## Useful Links